 Locals say Osaka is very different from the rest of Japanese cities.
 For instance, while on escalators you should stand on your right, as in most of Europe, but not in the rest of Japan.
 There is something else quite atypical: Osaka has two city centers.
 In the north, the area around Osaka and Umeda train stations is a labyrinth of covered streets packed with shops and restaurants.
 To the south, the area north of Namba Station is an extensive shopping and entertainment area with many covered streets.
 The famous nightlife and entertainment area of Dotonbori is nearby too.

 When deciding where to stay we had in mind both locations.
 Since we had to use both Osaka and Namba stations we decided to stay somewhere in the middle.
 Located just next to a metro station with direct connection to both stations APA Hotel Osaka Higobashi Ekimae was a great choice.
 The room was kind of small (we didn’t expect our bed to be so tiny) but the views were outstanding.
 Plus, it was the first time I enjoyed the famous Japanese Onsen.
 What an experience: a bunch of Japanese men scrubbing and showering while watching themselves in the mirror leaving the gorgeous hot tub empty just for me!
 Still, I was in shock: why do they like bathing together?
+Another interesting option to stay is the Capsule Hotel Osaka.

 On our way to Himeji we noticed just how densely populated Japan is.
 It took us about an hour to get there from Osaka station and the whole journey was within an urban sprawl.
 An overwhelming 100 kilometers of concrete!
 The main reason we went there was of course to visit the famous Himeji Castle, but we wanted to get to know the city as well.
 So we walked about its covered streets and then hopped on a bike for further exploration.
 There were tons of tourists around the castle, but we were practically alone elsewhere in the city.